asmodehn/complexity/PITCHME.md

 ## Simplification requires a Context

-If the context is unknown, it can make things more complex instead.
+If the context is unknown, it can make things harder to understand / more complex instead.

-- How about you did not know what a 'point' is ?
+How about you did not know :
+- what a 'point' is ?
-- How about you did not know what a '1' is ? or '23' ? or ...
+- what a '1' is ? or '23' ? or ...

 ---